Destin Hood: Washington Nationals (second stint)

 On May 12, 2021, Hood signed a minor league contract with the Washington Nationals organization.
-He elected free agency on November 7, 2021.
+He did not make an appearance for the organization and elected free agency following the season on November 7.

 Coaching career

-On January 18, 2022, it was announced that Hood had been hired by the Washington Nationals organization to serve as a development coach for the FCL Nationals.
+On January 18, 2022, it was announced that Hood had been hired by the Washington Nationals organization to serve as a development coach for the Florida Complex League Nationals, their rookie-level affiliate.